datareport/instaloctrack/README.md

 ## Possible Improvements

 * Cleaner code :D
+* Factorize the geocoding function which is waaay too long and cryptic
 * Use beautifulsoup instead of regex parsing
 * Remove weird blank space caused by progress bar
 * Correct ISO Code for some countries: Nominatim doesn't considers French Polynesia's ISO  (or DOM TOM) code as valid for some reason ¯\\_(ツ)_/¯ / Issue opened on osm-search